The 10 legal enquiries most asked by school support staff

 1. What happens if a child or parent makes an allegation against me?

-Depending on the severity of the allegation, you may be suspended on full pay straight away, pending a full investigation of the incident by the Head Teacher.
+Depending on the severity of the allegation, you may immediately be suspended on full pay, pending a full investigation of the incident by the Head Teacher.
 The Child Protection Agency is informed at this stage.
 If you are invited to attend the police station, you should always contact GMB to ensure a solicitor is available to accompany you.
 Following this interview, criminal charges may be brought against you.
 You are still liable to face the internal disciplinary procedure and again you should contact GMB for representation.
 Legal services provided at the police station are available to GMB members free of charge.

 2. Can my employer change my contracted hours without any agreement?